emma-sax4/emmasax4.info/_posts/2019-12-18-using-jekyll-paginate-v2.md

   name: Deployment Bot
 ```

 The `script` section asks Travis CI to build the site to the `site` destination directory.
 The `deploy` section tells Travis CI to run a deploy to the GitHub Pages provider with the `./site` directory, on the target branch `master`, and which GitHub user to use (in this case, `Deployment Bot` with the email `deploy@travis-ci.org`).
-There are a few other little pieces to get it working properly, but you can check out my [`.travis.yml` file](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.travis.yml) if you want to see more.
+There are a few other little pieces to get it working properly, but you can check out my completed [`.travis.yml` file](https://github.com/emma-sax4/emma-sax4.github.io/blob/d4c71986f709fd9d341410cf4974ad34424905a6/.travis.yml) if you want to see more.
 I did need to make a new branch in GitHub—the `release` branch.
 The idea here is that the `release` branch is used for me to store my source code for this site, and the `master` branch is for GitHub Pages to deploy.
 Only the fully compiled and bundled site lives on the `master` branch.

 It's a little complicated, but, one deploy from Travis CI later, and the site was up and running again. _AND_ I had the pagination option of my choosing that had all of the functionality I could ever want.